-As part of Tasmania’s Population Growth Strategy the Tasmanian Government created the Multicultural Grants Program aimed at assisting migrants to settle and feel welcome in Tasmania.
-The Tasmanian Government aims to:
+The Multicultural Grants Program was created as part of Tasmania’s Population Growth Strategy.
+The Multicultural Grants Program is aimed at assisting migrants to settle and feel welcome in Tasmania.

-The Tasmanian Government has allocated $100,000 for the 2017 Multicultural Grants Program.
-The Grants Program is coordinated by Communities, Sport and Recreation (CSR) in the Department of Premier and Cabinet (DPAC).
+The Tasmanian Government has allocated $100,000 for the 2019 Multicultural Grants Program.

 Grants of up to $20,000 are available to support: